Sustainable investments with the know-how of the BMW Group.

 Investing in future employees is an important pillar of the BMW Group’s philosophy as a company.
 The initiatives described below are designed to encourage our future engineers technicians and engineers.
 It is especially important for MINT students to combine theoretical and practical knowledge to succeed in the world of work.

-The year-long program includes meetings with mentors, monthly one-day workshops, basic training at the BMW Group Korea Training Academy, a visit to a car exhibition and even a trip to a BMW Group Headquarters in Germany.
-Since its inception in 2013, over 60 associates have supported 162 students as mentors.
-In total, over 40 students now work as technicians for BMW Group Korea.
+The one-year program includes meetings with mentors, monthly one-day workshops, basic training at the BMW Group Korea Training Academy, a visit to a car exhibition and even a trip to the BMW Group Headquarters in Germany.
+As of 2020, over 70 associates supported 234 students as mentors.
+In total, over 40 students now work as technicians for the BMW Group in Korea.

 The BMW Group Thailand Dual Excellence in Education programs provide training for high-vocational students in order to enable them to acquire specialized skills and knowledge in automotive technology and innovation.
-BMW Group Manufacturing Thailand plant in Rayong offers training programs in conjunction to train high vocational students in mechatronics, whereas BMW Group Thailand in Bangkok offers The BMW Service Apprentice Program to train and develop students to become skilled mechanics in the automotive industry.
+The BMW Group Manufacturing Thailand plant in Rayong offers programs to train high vocational students in mechatronics and logistics management, whereas the BMW Group Thailand in Bangkok started the BMW Service Apprentice Program to train and develop students to become skilled mechanics in the automotive sector.

-The programs enable BMW Group Thailand to develop up-and-coming vocational talent in the automotive industry through both theoretical and hands-on training – directly from BMW experts at the BMW Group Manufacturing plant in Rayong for training in mechatronics and at BMW authorized dealerships for the mechanical service trainings.
-The students receive valuable training in a wide range of professional capabilities that serve them well in the workplace and throughout their working careers.
+The programs enable BMW Group Thailand to develop vocational talent in the automotive industry.
+They receive both theoretical and hands-on training – in mechatronics and logistics by BMW experts at the BMW Group Manufacturing plant in Rayong, and in mechanics by experts at the BMW authorized dealership.
+The students receive in-depth training in a wide range of professional capabilities that serve them well in the workplace and throughout their working careers.
+Furthermore, students learn to enrich their work in our diversified work environment.

 The BMW Group plants in Landshut, Munich and Regensburg offer primary-school children the chance to learn more about mechanical engineering and sustainable production.
-At five workshops held throughout the school year, children learn how to work with tools, as well as other skills.
-The highlight is building their first car out of wood.
+At five workshops held throughout the school year, children learn how to work with tools and develop other skills.
+As a highlight, they build their first car out of wood.
 The program gives third and fourth-graders practical access to the sciences and awakens their interest in technical professions.
-Since the start of the project at the plant Regensburg in 2015 until the end of 2018, around 400 pupils across the three plants were able to participate.
+Since the start of the project at the Regensburg plant in 2015 until the end of 2019, around 1,400 pupils participated in all three plants.

-Since 2017, the BMW Group plant in San Luis Potosì and CONALEP (National College of Technical Education) have provided 800 students per year with quality education supported by BMW associates through regular technical workshops.
-The school was also equipped with a BMW library including a research area and in the future a study and a reading area.
+Since 2017, the BMW Group plant in San Luis Potosì and CONALEP (National College of Technical Education) have provided 600 students per year with quality education supported by BMW associates through regular technical workshops.
+The school was also equipped with a BMW library including a research area and –in the future – a study and a reading area.

-In addition to that, BMW is working with a local NGO on a program aimed at reinforcing the communication between the students and their parents and reducing the risk of school desertion.
+In addition to that, BMW is working with a local NGO on a program aimed at improving communication between students and their parents, thereby reducing the risk of drop-outs.
+400 parents benefited from this initiative.

-Since the Scholars program began, there have been seven graduating classes and 180 BMW Scholar graduates.
+Since the Scholars program began, there have been nine graduating classes and 296 BMW Scholar graduates.
 Every scholar has been offered a full-time position at BMW.

-More than 1600 vehicles worldwide are deployed “in the service of education”.
+More than 1,700 vehicles are deployed “in the service of vocational training“ worldwide.

 BMW sales partners

-Eleven years ago, the BMW Group opened its first plant on the Indian subcontinent, in Chennai.
-Associates marked the facility's latest anniversary by launching an extensive educational initiative.
+In 2007, the BMW Group opened its first plant on the Indian subcontinent, in Chennai.
+Associates marked the facility's eleventh anniversary by launching an extensive educational initiative.

 Contributing to social mobility and inclusion.